JeremyChabert/ui5overview/Navigate.md

 >It's retrieving the source of the event, the item pressed.
 Once we have the item pressed, we retrieve its binding context to get the order identifier and pass it to the route as a parameter

-## Bonus: bind Detail to order clicked
+## Bonus: Bind Detail to order clicked

 Currently in `Detail.controller.js`, we are retrieving the order parameter and display it in a message toast.
 Let's change that and use this navigation parameter to bind our view Detail to this order